 Students planning to apply for admission to the Honors program should consult BA Honors for admission requirements.
 See BA Honors for Faculty regulations concerning the Honors program.

-Honors in Philosophy requires a minimum of 54 in Philosophy
+Honors in Philosophy requires a minimum of ★48 to a maximum of ★60 in Philosophy.

 Including